 Whether you’re a life-long bookworm or you’ve never quite gotten into reading, now is the perfect time to fall in love with books.
-From crime and romantic drama to historical fiction and everything in between, we’ve found your next favourite read.
+As it's our 10th birthday we asked for your favourite read right now and you didn't disappoint.
+From crime and romance to non fiction wonders and heartbreaking reads, there's something for everyone in this list.

-The ultimate way to escape reality and travel through time periods and continents, these are the best new books you need to know about.
+The ultimate way to escape reality and travel through time periods and continents, put these epic books to the top of your reading list.

 The Road Trip